How To Start Your Kindergarten Homeschool—DoNotPay Has the Answers!

 - Your teaching qualifications—some states require you to be a certified teacher and demand the same qualifications of anybody else who teaches your child

 - The curriculum you intend to teach—depending on the state you live in, you may have to provide details of your proposed curriculum in advance

 - Your notification of intent to homeschool—most states need you to tell them in advance about your plans to homeschool your child

-DoNotPay can help with the last point—let us create the correct letter of intent for your school district and take the administrative burden off your plate!
+DoNotPay can help with the last point—let us and take the administrative burden off your plate!

 We are committed to making your homeschooling journey easier, and our Notice of Intent to Homeschool product ensures you are legally ready to start your homeschooling adventure.

 We create the letter of intent you need to send to your school district, including all the details the authorities require, and within the stipulated time frame.
 One less thing for you to worry about!

 - Navigate to the Notice of Intent to Homeschool product

 - Fill out a short questionnaire with the required homeschool information

 Your letter will be ready in a few minutes, and you can either print it out or let us send it on your behalf.